Dolph Lundgren: 1996 to 2009: subsequent films and directorial efforts

 In 2001, Lundgren starred in Hidden Agenda, directed by Marc S. Grenier.
 He plays Jason Price, an ex-FBI agent who protects a witness.
 In 2003, Lundgren featured in Sidney J. Furie's Detention.

-In 2004, he appeared opposite Polly Shannon in Direct Action under Sidney J. Furie, portraying Sergeant Frank Gannon, an officer who has spent the last three years on the Direct Action Unit (DAU) task force, fighting gang crime and corruption and after he leaves he is hunted down by former colleagues for betraying the brotherhood.
-Next Lundgren made a cameo in Ed Bye's Fat Slags, alongside Geri Halliwell, Naomi Campbell and Angus Deayton.
+In 2004, Lundgren appeared opposite Polly Shannon in Direct Action under Sidney J. Furie, portraying Sergeant Frank Gannon, an officer who has spent the last three years on the Direct Action Unit (DAU) task force, fighting gang crime and corruption and after he leaves he is hunted down by former colleagues for betraying the brotherhood.
+That year, he played a role in Ed Bye's comedy Fat Slags.
 His next starring role was in the science fiction picture Retrograde.
-In it Lundgren plays a man who is in a group of genetically unique people who travel back in time to prevent the discovery of meteors containing deadly bacteria."
-Shot in Italy, the film received the support of the Film Fund of Luxembourg.
+In it, Lundgren plays a man who is in a group of genetically unique people who travel back in time to prevent the discovery of meteors containing deadly bacteria."

-He made his directorial debut, replacing Sidney J. Furie who got ill during pre-production, with The Defender, in which he also starred alongside Shakara Ledard and Jerry Springer, who played the President of the United States.
-Lundgren plays Lance Rockford, the bodyguard of the head of the National Security Agency, Roberta Jones (Caroline Lee-Johnson), in a war on terror.
+In 2004, Lundgren made his directorial debut with The Defender, when he replaced Sidney J. Furie, who was sick during pre-production.
+Lundgren also stars, playing the bodyguard of the head of the National Security Agency during a war on terror.